Copositivity, discriminants and nonseparable signed supports: Computational aspects

 \subsection{Limitations}

-The copositivity criterion from \Cref{thm:criterion:copositivity} is determined by the smallest $t$-value among all the positive zeros of finitely many critical systems.
-However, numerical solvers struggle with nonisolated solutions of polynomial systems.
-The following example illustrates how this behaviour can lead to the wrong use of the copositivity criterion.
+When solving the critical systems in \Cref{thm:criterion:copositivity} with numerical approaches, two main limitations arise.
+First, the zero set of the critical system might not be zero dimensional, that is, zeros might not be isolated and hence not be found.
+This problem may lead to an erroneous application of \Cref{thm:criterion:copositivity} as the following example illustrates.

-\begin{example} Consider the polynomial $f=1+x_1^2x_2+x_1x_2^2-30x_1x_2$, which admits both positive and negative values on $\R^2_{>0}$ and $V_{>0}(f)$ is homeomorphic to a circle.
-Any $x\in V_{>0}(f)$ is a positive singular zero of $f^2$.
-Let { } be a Viro polynomial associated with $f^2$.
-The signed support of $f^2$ satisfies the assumptions of \Cref{thm:criterion:copositivity}, and so does the height function used for $f^2_t$.
-As $\varnothing\neq V_{>0}(f)\subseteq \Sing_{>0}(f^2)$, we must have $1\in S$.
-In fact, since $f^2$ is (globally) nonnegative, we must have $t_*=1$.
-Solving the critical system associated with $f_t^2$ with \texttt{HomotopyContinuation.jl}, we get 21 complex solutions, but only one of them is real and positive.
-The $t$-value of the positive solution found is close to $5.05$. \end{example}
+\begin{example} Consider the polynomial $f=(x_1-2)^2+(x_2-2)^2-1$, whose positive zero set is the circle of radius 1 centred at $(2,2)$.
+Every $x\in V_{>0}(f)$ is a positive singular zero of the copositive polynomial $f^2$.
+The polynomial $g\coloneqq f^2-0.001(56x_1+56x_2+8x_1x_2^2+8x_1^2x_2+8x_1^3+8x_2^3)$ attains negative values at all $x\in V_{>0}(f)$.
+Let { } be obtained as in \eqref{eq:Viro} for $g$ and height function $h$ taking the value $1$ when nonzero.
+The signed support of $g$ satisfies the assumptions of \Cref{cor:copositivity:interior}.
+Morever, for $t_0=\tfrac{1}{1.001}<1$, $g_{t_0}=f^2$, and hence $g_{t_0}$ has a one-dimensional set of positive singular zeros.
+This shows that $t_0\in T$ and in particular that $g$ attains negative values on $\R^2_{>0}$ by \Cref{cor:copositivity:interior}.
+However, solving the critical system associated with $g_t$ with \texttt{HomotopyContinuation.jl}, we obtain 36 complex zeros, of which only one is real and positive.
+The value of $t$ of this zero is close to $1.00123>1$.
+This computation combined with \Cref{cor:copositivity:interior} would lead us to wrongly conclude that the polynomial $g$ is copositive. \end{example}

-The vertically parametrised structure of the critical system precludes having positive zero sets of positive dimension for a generic choice of coefficients.
+\begin{remark} If zeros of the critical system are missed during a computation, we might not find the true mininum of the set $T$.
+However, if the minimal value of $t$ we obtain already is smaller than $1$, then we are certain that so is the true minimum and hence that the polynomial attains negative values.
+Therefore, wrong conclusions may only arise when the minimum value of $t$ that we obtain is larger than $1$. \end{remark}

+The pathology illustrated in \Cref{example:wrong:outcome:criterion} cannot occur for generic vectors of nonsigned coefficients, as in this case the zero sets are finite dimensional.
+This is a consequence of the fact that critical systems of signed supports with integer coordinates are vertically parametrized systems in the sense of \cite{feliu_henriksson_pascualescudero_generic_consistency,HelminckRen22}.